begabba/docs-comers/docs/guides/sheet-to-comers.md

 - Before starting make sure to run `Validate` from `AwesomeBar` in [COMERS OVERVIEW](https://docs.google.com/spreadsheets/d/1a2BTf9VfGQlScm0UR8xB2wzFnm_yhQC8VP4iIygmMeM/edit?ts=5c07f01d#gid=1416145104).
 - Doubleclick **sheet-to-comers.exe** to start Comers-to-sheet in a terminal window.
+- If a *Windows Defender* windows pops up, click `More info` and `Run anyway`.
   : First run of Sheet-to-comers will ask you for Comers login credentials and download necessary Chrome/Chromedriver.
-You can change the user credentials later by editing `config.cfg` in Notepad.
-- Windows Defender > mer info > Kör ändå
-- **Make sure nobody else is currently using the login credentials in Comers!**
+    **Make sure nobody else is currently using the login credentials in Comers!**
--
 - Select the event by typing the event PRODUCT_CODE
   : Only events with **STATUS** set to **READY** will be available.
 - USE_TEST_SITE?